Mufasa's demise, obviously. The scene where Mufasa is killed shows the body pulled about by his son.

-The music that plays during the scene certainly doesn't help, especially when the part when Mufasa's theme comes in.
-It's the part around 1:15.
+The music that plays during the scene certainly doesn't help, especially when the part when Mufasa's theme comes in (fittingly it was based on parts of Mozart's Requiem Mass).
 Add Simba trying in vain to wake his dad up, and then in utter despair trying to cuddle up under his paw, and you have a scene that is possibly one of the saddest in any animated film ever.

 The scene also became a tearjerker for the film's creators, as they received a letter from a young boy who had lost his father, thanking the creators for the film as it helped him deal with his loss.
 The staff were moved to tears by it.

 The scene is even more heartbreaking in theaters, in 3D...